dasch-swiss/dsp-api/docs/03-apis/feature-toggles.md

 ## Response Header

-Knora API v2 and admin API responses contain the header `X-Knora-Feature-Toggles`.
+DSP-API v2 and admin API responses contain the header `X-Knora-Feature-Toggles`.
 It lists all configured toggles, in the same format as the corresponding request header.